reeseliao/GSoC-2026-Kornia-VLM-Proposal/README.md

 This project aims to bridge this gap by architecting a high-performance **ONNX Runtime (ORT) backend powered by TensorRT Execution Providers**.
 By expanding `kornia-rs` into this currently unexplored territory, this project will enable hardware-accelerated, quantized (INT4/INT8) VLM inference.
 The ultimate deliverable is a seamless C++/Rust pipeline directly powering a real-time visual Q&A and scene understanding application within the Bubbaloop environment.

+**Motivation: Why This Project**
-**Motivation: Conquering the Edge Inference "Wasteland"** My passion for this project stems directly from my recent engineering obsession: squeezing maximum inference speed out of constrained hardware (AI-PCs and Edge Devices).
+My passion for this project stems directly from my recent engineering obsession: squeezing maximum inference speed out of constrained hardware (AI-PCs and Edge Devices).
 I noticed that while Kornia provides excellent vision primitives, the ONNX/TensorRT VLM pipeline is currently a greenfield project waiting to be optimized.

 When architecting a local multimodal semantic video search engine recently, I learned the hard way that CPU-bound inference or unoptimized backends introduce severe latency (e.g., ~5.1s/frame for VLMs).
-To solve this within the Kornia ecosystem, I recently dove into the `kornia-rs` codebase and developed the dynamic device routing logic for ONNX Runtime (handling CUDA/CPU fallbacks), familiarizing me with ort's execution provider API and Kornia's image tensor pipeline and Kornia's image tensor scaling ops (`kornia::image::ops::cast_and_scale`).
+To solve this within the Kornia ecosystem, I recently dove into the `kornia-rs` codebase and developed the dynamic device routing logic for ONNX Runtime (handling CUDA/CPU fallbacks), familiarizing me with ort's execution provider API and Kornia's image tensor scaling ops (`kornia::image::ops::cast_and_scale`).

 This hands-on experience proved to me that the true potential of Bubbaloop on edge devices lies in bypassing software overhead and directly hooking into NVIDIA's TensorRT engines.
 I am eager to combine my C++/Rust proficiency and my experience with compiled model caching to build the absolute fastest local VLM experience for the Kornia community.
 ## 2. Technical Architecture & Engineering Strategy